 Our union contract includes language to help package drivers enforce their 9.5 rights against unwanted excessive overtime.

 Enforcement pays off.
-Members have won penalty pay at triple time for excessive dispatch and gotten their loads adjusted.
+Members can win penalty pay at triple time for excessive dispatch and get their loads adjusted.

 Here’s a step-by-step guide for enforcing your 9.5 rights.

 The first step is to get on the 9.5 list which is distributed twice a year and lasts for five months each time.

 If you did not put your name on the new 9.5 list by the June 5, 2022 deadline, that’s no problem.

 Just fill out a 9.5 List Opt-In Request Form to get on the 9.5 list.

 Filing 9.5 Grievances